 The Forgotten Legion

 is a trilogy of historical fiction novels about Rome by author Ben Kane.
-The main characters are a prostitute, her twin gladiator brother, his Gaulish warrior mentor, and an Etruscan soothsayer, who travel through the ancient world in search of freedom and purpose.
+The main characters are a young gladiator, his prostitute sister, his Gaulish warrior mentor, and an Etruscan soothsayer, who travel through the ancient world in search of freedom and purpose.
 All four will determine the fate of Rome...

 The series is comprised of:

 - The Forgotten Legion (2008)